 - Accommodations for Pregnant and Parenting Pupils

 - Adult Education

 - After School Education and Safety

 - Agricultural Career Technical Education

 - Career Technical and Technical Education and Career Technical and Technical Training Programs

 - Child Care and Development Programs

 - Compensatory Education

 - Consolidated Categorical Aid Programs

 - Course Periods without Educational Content

-- Discrimination, harassment, intimidation, or bullying against any protected group as identified under sections 200 and 220 and Section 11135 of the Government Code, including any actual or perceived characteristic as set forth in Section 422.55 of the Penal Code, or on the basis of a person's association with a person or group with one or more of these actual or perceived characteristics, in any program or activity conducted by an educational institution, as defined in Section 210.3, that is funded directly by, or that receives or benefits from, any state financial assistance.
+- Discrimination, harassment, intimidation, or bullying against any protected group as identified under California Education Code (EC) sections 200 and 220 and Government Code Section 11135, including any actual or perceived characteristic as set forth in Penal

+Code Section 422.55, or on the basis of a person's association with a person or group with one or more of these actual or perceived characteristics, in any program or activity conducted by an educational institution, as defined in EC Section 210.3, that is funded directly by, or that receives or benefits from, any state financial assistance.

-- Educational and graduation requirements for pupils in foster care, pupils who are homeless, pupils from military families, and pupils formerly in Juvenile Court now enrolled in a school district, pupils who are migratory, and pupils participating in a newcomer program.
+- Educational and graduation requirements for pupils in foster care, pupils who are homeless, pupils from military families, pupils formerly in Juvenile Court now enrolled in a school district, pupils who are migratory, and pupils participating in a newcomer program.

-- Every Student Succeeds Act
+- Every Student Succeeds Act (ESSA)

+- Instructional Materials and Curriculum Diversity

 - Local Control and Accountability Plans (LCAP)

 - Migrant Education

 - Physical Education Instructional Minutes

 - Pupil Fees

 - Reasonable Accommodations to a Lactating Pupil

 - Regional Occupational Centers and Programs

 - School Plans for Student Achievement

 - Schoolsite Councils

 - State Preschool

 - State Preschool Health and Safety Issues in LEAs Exempt from Licensing

-- And any other state or federal educational program the State Superintendent of Public Instruction (SSPI) of the California Department of Education (CDE) or designee deems appropriate.
+- And any other state or federal educational program the State Superintendent of Public Instruction (SSPI) California Department of Education or designee deems appropriate.